mdavydov/ComputerVisionCourse/hw2021/Module4Task.md

 Task 1.
 Finding ellipses

   (20%) 1.1.
-Implement algorithm for finding ellipses by 5, 6, and 7 points;
+Implement algorithm for finding ellipses using 5, 6, and 7 points;

   (20%) 1.2.
-Compare how stable are these 3 algorithms to point location displacement
+Compare how stable are these 3 algorithms to displacement of point locations
    - Create experiment where points are randomly taken on the ellipse edge
    - Suppose normally distributed error in point locations N(0, &sigma;<sup>2</sup>)
    - Propose and substantiate some metric for ellipse displacement